Published in Daily Science Fiction in August, 2011

 She smiled, and did the buttons back up.
 “Benjamin,” she said.
 “Don’t tell me you haven’t heard.”

 “We’ve been recalled.”
 She reached up and took her face off.
 It didn’t peel like latex, the way you see it in the movies; it sort of slid like paper.
 It made a dry, rustling sound, like autumn leaves, as she folded it and set it on the desktop.

-Beneath her skin was another layer of skin, sort of, smooth and not remotely the right color.
-Her newly-revealed forehead held two extra eyes, with immense irises the color of liquid gold.
+Beneath her skin was another layer of skin, sort of, smooth and not remotely the right colour.
+Her newly-revealed forehead held two extra eyes, with immense irises the colour of liquid gold.
 This new face spoke, using a gibbering language that had no kinship to English, or to any human language.